FuRong1213-vibenshus/pelican/content/articles/listandloops.md

 ## Do it yourself
 + "Try it yourself" blocks in Chapter 4 **Python crash course**
-+ Add the movement into the pictures drawn previously. (bird flying, cloud moving, etc.)
++ Add some movements into the pictures drawn previously. (bird flying, cloud moving, etc.)